Carl Djerassi: Early life

 Carl Djerassi was born in Vienna, Austria, but spent the first years of his infancy in Sofia, Bulgaria, the home of his father, Samuel Djerassi, a dermatologist and specialist in sexually transmitted diseases.
 His mother was Alice Friedmann, a Viennese dentist and physician.
 Both parents were Jewish.

 Following his parents' divorce, Djerassi and his mother moved to Vienna.
 Until the age of 14, he attended the same realgymnasium that Sigmund Freud had attended many years earlier; spending summers in Bulgaria with his father.

 Austria refused him citizenship and after the Anschluss, his father briefly remarried his mother in 1938 to allow Carl and his mother to escape the Nazi regime and flee to Sofia, Bulgaria, where he lived with his father for a year.
 Bulgaria, although not immune to antisemitism, proved a safe haven, as the country managed to save its entire 48,000-strong Jewish population from deportation to Nazi concentration camps.
-During his time in Sofia, Djerassi attended the American College of Sofia where he became fluent in English.
+During his time in Sofia, Djerassi attended the American College of Sofia, where he became fluent in English.

 In December 1939, Djerassi arrived with his mother in the United States, nearly penniless.
 Djerassi's mother worked in a group practice in upstate New York.
-In 1949, his father emigrated to the United States, practiced in Pennsylvania and West Virginia, and eventually retired near his son in San Francisco.
+In 1949, his father emigrated to the United States, practiced in Pennsylvania and West Virginia, and eventually retired near his son in San Francisco, California.

 Education

-Djerassi started his college career at Newark Junior College after moving to the United States with his mother when he was 16.
-He previously had attended the American College of Sofia, a high school in Sofia, Bulgaria, where he became fluent in English.
+Djerassi started his college career at Newark Junior College, after moving to the United States with his mother when he was 16.
+He had previously attended the American College of Sofia, a high school in Sofia, Bulgaria, where he became fluent in English.
 Because of the name of his high school, he was misunderstood and enrolled into Newark Junior College before graduating high school.
 After a year at Newark Junior College, Djerassi wrote a letter to First Lady Eleanor Roosevelt asking for help with a room and board and tuition scholarship to a four-year college.
 He received a response from the Institute of International Education with a full scholarship to Tarkio College where he briefly attended, and then studied chemistry at Kenyon College, where he graduated summa cum laude.
 After one year at CIBA, he moved to the University of Wisconsin–Madison where he earned his PhD in organic chemistry in 1945.
 His thesis work examined the transformation of the male sex hormone testosterone into the female sex hormone estradiol, through a sequence of chemical reactions.